shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 what it is for mental representation S to mean that p.
 ```

+Another strategy is by treating these mental processes as type-token relations.

 #### On the Type-Token Relation of Mental Representations

-By treating these mental processes as type-token relations, we are able to provide a solution.

 > e and e* are tokens of the same _Mentalese_ type iff R(e,e*).
 And individuated in neurological terms it becomes that e and e* are the tokens of the same primitive Mentalese type iff e and e* are tokens of the same neural type.